jmptr/basebox/readme.md

 ## Start Vagrant

-From the cloned directory, use `vagrant up` to load and provision this basbox.
+From the cloned basebox directory, use `vagrant up *profilename*` to load and provision a VM for a profile.

-## About basebox-jm
+## About basebox

 This is a provisioning convention I'm trying to develop.
 I'm trying to start with an environment that everyone feels comfortable with (centos), and adding